MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-acls.md

 ::: moniker-end

 In System Center - Virtual Machine Manager (VMM), you can centrally configure and manage Hyper-V port access control lists (ACLs).
-Port ACLs can be configured for both a Network Controller- managed fabric, and for networks that aren't managed by Network Controller.
+Port ACLs can be configured for both a Network Controller- managed fabric and for networks that aren't managed by Network Controller.

 - A port ACL is a set of rules that filter traffic at the layer 2 port level.
 A port ACL in VMM filters access to a particular VMM object.
 A network object can have no more than one port ACL attached.
-- An ACL contains rules, and can be attached to any number of network objects.
+- An ACL contains rules and can be attached to any number of network objects.
 You can create an ACL without rules, and then add rules at a later time.
-Each ACL rule corresponds to an only one port ACL
+Each ACL rule corresponds to only one port ACL.
 - If an ACL has multiple rules, they are applied based on priority.
 After a rule matches criteria and is applied, no other rules are processed.
 - A global settings port ACL is applied to all VM virtual network adapters in an infrastructure.
 There's no separate object type for global settings.
 Instead, the global settings port ACL is attached to the VMM management server.
-- Port ACL settings are exposed only through PowerShell cmdlets in VMM, and can't be configured in the VMM console.
+- Port ACL settings are exposed only through PowerShell cmdlets in VMM and can't be configured in the VMM console.
 - Port ACLs can be applied to:
     - Virtual subnets and adapters in a Network Controller deployment.
     - Virtual subnets, network adapters, VM networks, and the VMM management server in networks that aren't managed by Network Controller.